-This Freephone 24-hour National Domestic Violence Helpline is run in partnership by Women's Aid and Refuge.
+The Freephone 24 Hour National Domestic Violence Helpline is run in partnership by Women's Aid and Refuge.
 The helpline is staffed 24 hours a day by fully trained helpline support workers and volunteers.
-It is a member of Language Line and can provide access to interpreters and access the BT Type Talk Service for deaf callers.
+It is a member of Language Line, can provide access to interpreters and can also access the BT Type Talk Service for deaf callers.
 The helpline provides confidential support, information and a listening ear to women experiencing domestic abuse and to those seeking help on a woman's behalf.
 Helpline staff will discuss and, if appropriate, refer callers on to refuges and other sources of help and information.
 They will help women to discuss options for action and to empower them to make informed choices.